Home | Playful Learning Activities | Language & Literacy | Preparing for Kindergarten: Supporting Emergent Writing Skills

 Preparing for Kindergarten: Supporting Emergent Writing Skills

 One of the most important parts of our work as early learning professionals is to help prepare young children to transition into elementary school.
-A necessary skill that children will need to be successful in kindergarten is writing.
-While writing might seem like a skill for older preschoolers, learning to write begins early and is built upon foundational pre-writing skills, such as learning to hold and control a pencil.
+Writing is one of the skills children need to be successful in kindergarten.
+While writing might seem like a developmental skill that applies to older preschoolers, learning to write begins early and is built upon foundational pre-writing skills, such as the ability to hold and control a pencil.

-In this article, we will look at writing and pre-writing skills and explore a few simple activities to support children in their practice and set them up for success in kindergarten.
+In this article, we will look at pre-writing and writing skills and explore a few simple activities to support children in their practice to set them up for success in kindergarten.

 Pre-Writing